trumad/iamobygames/README.md

 * pastes that data into the item description,
 * and adds several more fields to the item so that games can be cross referenced using IA searches in-browser.

+Supply the search string near the top of the script.
+Run with python3.

 Existing item descriptions -

 * if it detects Jason's old bash script version of the mobygames info, it removes it before adding the updated version.